sashankrayapudi/connect-four/README.md

 # Connect Four
 Forget red and yellow, play Connect 4 with your favorite colors!!!
 Simply use the color palette to choose colors and click 'Update Token Color' to see the change take effect.

+To win the game, posititon four of your tokens into a horizontal, vertical, or diagonal pattern.

 # Screenshot

 <img src="https://imgur.com/W8B1tTG.jpg">